-Kinnelon NJ Marijuana Possession Defense Attorneys
+Kinnelon Marijuana Possession Defense Attorneys

 Recently, Travis J. Tormey represented a client who was charged with possession of marijuana (under 50 grams) in Kinnelon Municipal Court.
 Mr. Tormey received the discovery package and, upon review of the video evidence from the police officer’s motor vehicle, it became very clear that this was an unlawful search and that the evidence was illegally seized from the defendant.